 That includes Pirelli MT60RS “scrambler” tyres as used by Ducati and Triumph, two engine modes, cruise control, USB charging port under the seat and full LED lighting including a headlight that adapts illumination to ambient conditions.

-The Hertitage naked bike will be followed by a Sport cafe racer later this year and the Adventure all-roader next year.
+The Heritage naked bike will be followed by a Sport cafe racer later this year and the Adventure all-roader next year.

 It is no coincidence that the “X” from the model name features heavily in the styling which really does have an X factor.

-The bike is styled by Kiska Design House in Australia which is responsible for the famous orange brand’s futuristic form.
+The bike is styled by Kiska Design House in Austria which is responsible for the famous orange brand’s futuristic form.

 That design aesthetic is mirrored in the 700CL-X from the futuristic LED headlight with its “X” illumination to one of the tidiest of tail designs on the road today.